anstropleuton/alcelin/Guidelines.md

 Prefer making a type aggregate unless you really need constructors.

 ### Enumerators
-Include a `max` member in enumerators intended for use as indexes, and an `unknown` member intended to serve as uninitialized/default.
+Include a `max` member in enumerators intended for use as indexes, and an `unknown` member initialized to `-1`, intended to serve as uninitialized/default.

 ### Enum Classes
 Always use `enum class` instead of `enum` for better type safety, with the only exception being when the `enum` is inside of a struct.